amybrevick/Portfolio/README.md

 # Amy Brevick – Data Science Portfolio

 Welcome!
-This portfolio showcases selected projects from my Master’s in Data Science with a focus on predictive modeling, SQL data engineering, and ethical AI applications in finance.
+This portfolio showcases selected projects from my Master’s in Data Science, with a focus on predictive modeling, SQL and Python data engineering, and ethical AI applications in finance.

 ---